 Ringo Starr was the drummer for the Beatles.
 Paul McCartney and John Lennon wrote the bulk of the songs for the Beatles, while Starr only contributed two: “Don’t Pass Me By” and “Octopus’s Garden.”
 Like the other members of the band, he never recaptured the success of the Fab Four, although he released several solo albums that sold a respectable number of copies.

-The Von Trapp singers on the road. –Hope they find some Nazis.
+The Von Trapp Family singers on the road. –Hope they find some Nazis.

 Enjoy the good life in retirement.
 Scenic back roads.
 Morrissey songs 24 hours a day.